EMS on the road with new stop smoking campaign

 Wendy Elcome, Health Improvement Principle in Public Health at NHS Greenwich said: “We have a well-established and successful Stop Smoking Service in Greenwich and we’re confident that we can support more local smokers to quit by going on the road in January.
 This innovative campaign will take the Stop Smoking Service support to where our priority populations live and work, potentially having a significant impact on reducing smoking prevalence and health inequalities locally.”

-Keith Austin, Managing Director of EMS said: “We are delighted to work with NHS Greenwich on this campaign.
+Keith Austin, CEO of EMS said: “We are delighted to work with NHS Greenwich on this campaign.
 We know from past roadshows that face-to-face engagement really works in conveying messages and health-related behaviour change in this very challenging area of health promotion.”